rfo909/RForth/ForthTutorial.md

 two sizes, the CELL and single bytes.

 The RFOrth CELL size is 2 bytes; on other Forth's it may differ.
-The point of the CELL definition is that this is the size of addresses, which in turn defines the address space.
+The point of the CELL definition is that this is the size of addresses, which in turn defines the addressable space.

 ### Read and write